-Staff Engineer Books Review, Part 1
+Staff Engineer Book Review, Part 1

-Staff Engineer Books Review, Part 1
+Staff Engineer Book Review, Part 1

 The last couple of years have seen more attention paid to the Staff+ tier of technical positions.
 A couple of books in particular, Staff Engineer by Will Larson and The Staff Engineer’s Path by Tanya Reilly, have been published to try and steer the conversation.